Home Artists Posts Import Register

 This affair is just getting shadier.

 Kai pushed Mana Observer into the ground, finding much less resistance than he expected.
-Looking at the misty meadow of wild weeds and the crystal lake further on their right, there weren’t any obvious signs of hiding place to look for.
+Looking at the misty meadow of wild weeds and the crystal lake further on their right, there weren’t any obvious signs of a hiding place to look for.
 No doubt it had been cloaked too.

 Unless… it can’t be that obvious.